 - The Westin Union Square

-- Hotel Zoe Fisherman’s Wharf.
+- Hotel Zoe Fisherman’s Wharf

-Day one hits up a ton of the main attractions you think of when you think of San Francisco.
+The first day in this San Francisco itinerary hits up a ton of the main attractions you think of when you think of San Francisco.
 We recommend taking the cable car when you can for an authentic San Francisco experience and to save yourself time!